 The man turned to greet her, warmth flooding his bearded face as he smiled, his eyes twinkling at her.
 “Begging your pardon, my lady, but I have traveled a great distance to come give greeting to the lord of this castle, is he in?”

-He wrapped a thick arm around her waist and pulled her back against his broad chest, causing Marea to let out a gasp.
-His hand was ice-cold!
+He wrapped a thick arm around her waist and pulled her back against his chest.
+Marea gasped at the cold of his hand.

 “Mmm… yes, he is a fool, such a fool… but a fool whom I love nonetheless… and you, my good sir, would do well to not be so forward with a married lady!”
 In spite of her words, she reached down and wrapped her hand over his, letting out a deep sigh.

 “I’m home,” Alaine warmly replied, as though his mere presence wasn’t enough to confirm it.
-The two parted, far too soon for Marea’s wishes, but she gave it no mind.
+The two parted, far too soon for her wishes, but she gave it no mind.
 There would be time enough for that later.

-“I’m sorry I couldn’t figure out how to unwrap the cloth,” Alaine apologized.
-“Such a legend, and the blade-“
+“I’m sorry I couldn’t figure out how to unwrap the cloth.
+Such a legend, but the blade-“

 “Nonsense,” Marea shushed him, lost in to the world in the beauty of the great sword.
 “Nonsense… you found it.
 After so many years, Soulfire once again dwells within the walls of this castle.”

 She had never expected to set her eyes upon it, not even when she was a hopeful little girl in this same hall, staring into the flames of this same fireplace.